mihir-io/transmission-telegram-bot-rs/README.md

 A simple Telegram chat bot service that can be registered with the BotFather for interacting with a Transmission BitTorrent client to manage torrents.

+This project is a Rust learning experience for me, and as you might expect, is provided with no warranty, liabilities, etc. The user is entirely liable for anything downloaded with this tool.

 ## Usage

 The CLI can be givne arguments in two ways: